MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.PowerPoint.PPT.Desktop.Bootime

 Collecting how PowerPoint is booted.
-It includes boot PowerPoint in protected view, in assisted reading mode, from Macro, print, new and blank document, document recovery, from automation and if it is click- to-run.
+It includes boot PowerPoint in protected view, in assisted reading mode, from Macro, print, new and blank document, document recovery, from automation and if it's click- to-run.
 It also collects how long it takes PowerPoint to boot.
 This data is critical to guarantee PowerPoint performs well when booted from different modes.
 Microsoft uses this data to catch long booting time when opening PowerPoint from different modes.

 The following fields are collected: